 Throughout, we refer to the above data structure as the \emph{area prefix sums for $P$ and $Q$}.

-\paragraph{The Configuration Space.} Consider two convex polygons $A$ and $B$, or more generally, two polygonal chains $A$ and $B$.
-Let $e$ be an edge of $A$ and let $e'$ be an edge of $B$.
-These two edges define a parallelogram $\pi(e, e')$ in configuration space such that, for any vector $t \in \mathbb{R}^2$, we have that $e+t$ intersects $e'$ iff $t \in \pi(e, e')$.
-Let $\partial \pi(e, e')$ denote the set of four line segments delimiting $\pi(e, e')$.
-We define the set of all such line segments as
+\paragraph{The Configuration Space.} Consider two simple polygons $X$ and $Y$, or more generally two polygonal chains $X$ and $Y$.
+Let $e$ be an edge of $X$ and let $e'$ be an edge of $Y$.
+These two edges determine a parallelogram $\pi(e, e')$ in configuration space such that, for any vector $t \in \mathbb{R}^2$, we have that $e+t$ intersects $e'$ iff $t \in \pi(e, e')$.
+Let $\Pi(e, e')$ denote the set of four line segments enclosing $\pi(e, e')$.
+Define the set of all such line segments as